karlwennerstrom/Simple-CRUD-Node-JS-and-React/README.md

 npm start

-4. Open your browser and visit `http://localhost:3000` to see the application running.
+4. Open your browser and visit `http://localhost:3000` (with your host and port) to see the application running.

 ## Project Structure